Ageing and sexing details:

 Tails

-are not generally important in ageing or sexing blackbirds, though the
+are not generally useful in ageing or sexing blackbirds.

 Photo by Marcel Gahbauer,